The Vermont Statutes Online

 § 909.
 EMS Advisory Committee; EMS Education Council

-(a) The Commissioner shall establish the Emergency Medical Services Advisory Committee to advise on matters relating to the delivery of emergency medical services (EMS) in Vermont.
+(a) The Emergency Medical Services Advisory Committee shall advise the Department of Health on matters relating to the delivery of emergency medical services (EMS) in Vermont.

-(b) The Committee shall include the following members:
+(b) The Committee shall comprise the following members:

-(1) One representative from each EMS district in the State, each representative being appointed by the EMS Board in his or her district.
+(1) one representative from each EMS district in the State, with each representative being appointed by the EMS Board in that individual’s district;

 (d) The Committee shall meet not less than quarterly and may be convened at any time by the Chair or at the request of 11 Committee members.
 Not more than two meetings each year shall be held in the same EMS district.
 One meeting each year shall be held at a Vermont EMS conference.